Zekfoo/tactileAGB/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/80x15.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.

 Feel free to modify this design however you like, but please make sure to give credit where it is due.
-I encourage you to share your improvements with the rest of the Gameboy modding community at the Gameboy modding [Discord](https://discord.gg/RYN3bMxr) and [Subreddit](https://www.reddit.com/r/Gameboy/)
+I encourage you to share your improvements with the rest of the Gameboy modding community at the Gameboy [Discord](https://discord.gg/RYN3bMxr) and [Subreddit](https://www.reddit.com/r/Gameboy/)

 Under this license, you are not permitted to profit from or commercialize this design in any part without my express permission.